-Active transportation recommendations include regulatory and wayfinding signage and a class 1 multi-use path.
-The alignment of the proposed class 1 path is recommended on the east side of the roadway due to the available right-of-way.
-The area is also a popular equestrian destination, so special design consideration can be explored as a shared facility if needed.
-There are two existing marked equestrian crossings along this segment that should connect to the proposed class 1 path.
+Active transportation recommendations include regulatory and wayfinding signage and a class I multi-use path.
+The alignment of the proposed class I path is recommended on the east side of the roadway due to the available right-of-way.
+The area is also a popular equestrian destination, so special design consideration can be explored as a shared facility or class II if needed.
+There are two existing marked equestrian crossings along this segment that should connect to the proposed class I path.